 Mandel Program for Cultural Leadership in the Negev

-The Mandel Program for Cultural Leadership in the Negev aims to help cultural professionals, artists and activists to clarify their worldviews and develop practical ideas that will enable them to set a clear vision for improving the quality of life in the Negev.
-The program is designed for people who have the potential to be highly influential in the arts and culture, who are committed to advancing the Negev.
+The Mandel Program for Cultural Leadership in the Negev aims to help cultural professionals to clarify their worldviews and develop practical ideas that will enable them to realize their vision for improving the quality of life in the Negev.
+The program is designed for people who have the potential to be highly influential in the arts and culture, and who are committed to promoting the Negev.

-Developing cultural leadership in the Negev – The program will nurture outstanding leaders from diverse communities throughout the Negev, who will promote a discourse of learning and action in the fields of arts and culture in the Negev.
+Developing cultural leadership in the Negev – The program strives to nurture outstanding leaders from diverse communities throughout the Negev, who will work to promote a discourse of learning and action in the field of art and culture in the Negev.

-Creating a network and community – The program aims to create a network and a community of cultural figures, which will promote shared dialogue, consultation, and individual and group action.
+Creating a network and community – The program aims to create a network and community of cultural figures, who will conduct joint dialogue and consultations, and promote individual and group action.

-Action and real-world change – The program will promote the implementation of projects and initiatives developed by participants, individually and in groups.
+Action and real-world change – The program promotes the implementation of practical initiatives developed by participants, both individually and in groups.

-- Commitment and passion to advance arts and culture in the Negev
+- Commitment and passion to promote the arts and culture in the Negev

 - Involvement in some form of cultural work